demirtasdurmus/nexpresst/README.md

 Nexpresst leverages TypeScript to provide strong typing for both middleware and route handlers.

+**🔺Important**: Note that to be able to use `payload` and `query` from the request object, you should parse them first with the help of middlewares.
+Since Nexpresst is a minimalist plugin, it does not parse out of the box for now.
+The below examples assume that you already parse your relevant data and maybe validate before, with the help of library such as [`Zod`](https://www.npmjs.com/package/zod).

 #### Middleware Typing

 When adding middleware, you can define the types for request and response objects to ensure type safety.